 Pertain to above mentioned Agreement with the Consultant, on August 15, 2022, the Company also issued 300,000 warrants to the Consultant or its designees exercisable for a period of five years at \$4.00 per share upon completion of the Company's Offering.
-Meanwhile, on the same date, the Consultant had exercised all of its warrants on cashless basis and received 157,143 shares of the Company's common stock.
+Meanwhile, on the same date, the Consultant had exercised all of its warrants on cashless basis and received 2,245 (157,143 pre reverse split) shares of the Company's common stock.